Ayushman444/FaceRecognitionSystem/README.md

 ->The attendance will be saved in attendance.xlsx.

 # Conclusion
 This project demonstrates a practical application of the Haar Cascade classifier for face detection and attendance marking.
 The use of the Viola-Jones algorithm ensures efficient and accurate face detection, making it suitable for real-time applications.
+Additionally it also showcases the two state of the art approaches of similarity based classificiation based on one shot learning : Siamese Networks and Triplet Loss based FaceNet

 Collaborate, Discuss and Feel Free To Share Our Work.